Municipal financial equalization; general information

 The key allocations are used to supplement the tax revenues of the municipalities and the apportionment revenues of the administrative districts in line with their tasks.
 Certain special burdens, such as social charges, are taken into account.
 The funds for the key allocations are taken from the local authority share of the general tax base.
 From the key allocation, 64% goes to the municipalities and 36% to the rural districts.

-When determining the key allocations, a municipality's burden of tasks is compared with its revenue potential using objective indicators.
+When determining the key allocations, the burden of tasks on a municipality is compared with its revenue potential using objective indicators.
 A fictitious burden of tasks is determined on the basis of several approaches (number of inhabitants, district independence, structural weakness, social burdens, childcare) and compared with the municipality's standardized tax capacity, which is determined in part - e.g. for trade tax and property tax using "levelling assessment rates".
 The higher the difference between the tax burden and tax capacity, the higher the respective key allocation to the municipality.

 This means that if the revenue situation of the individual municipality is too weak in relation to the respective tax burden, this is partially offset by higher key allocations.

-If a municipality's tax capacity exceeds its tax burden, it does not receive any key allocations.
+If the tax capacity of a municipality exceeds its tax burden, it does not receive any key allocations.
 Such an efficient municipality is referred to as "abundant".

 The key allocations are granted "automatically", i.e. without an application.